-(c) Advances
+c.
+Advances

-Advances due from sick nationalised units under nursing programmes and in respect of various sticky, suit filed and decreed accounts have been considered good on the basis of-
+Advances due from sick nationalised units under nursing programmes and in respect of various sticky, suit filed and decreed accounts have been considered good on the basis ofd.
+Fixed Assets

-- (i) Available estimated value of existing and prospective primary and collateral securities including personal worth of the borrowers and guarantors. - (ii) The claim lodged/to be lodged under various credit guarantee schemes. - (iii) Pending settlement of claims by Govt.
+- i.
+Available estimated value of existing and prospective primary and collateral securities including personal worth of the borrowers and guarantors. - ii.
+The claim lodged/to be lodged under various credit guarantee schemes. - iii.
+Pending settlement of claims by Govt.